Employee Settlement Agreement Solicitors

 The settlement agreement solicitors at Richard Nelson LLP are here to help you leave your job on fair terms.
 Your settlement agreement should be right for you and our job is to make sure you get the best deal.

-When clients come to us seeking advice on employment law, our priority is to protect your rights, such as the right not to suffer discrimination on protected grounds (such as sex, race, disability, religion or age) and the right not to be unfairly dismissed.
-We also want to ensure, above all else, your interests are being looked after.
-This is important in Settlement Agreements, as signing this legally binding document prevents you from bringing claims and claiming compensation.
+Our settlement agreement solicitors’ priority is to protect your rights.
+These include the right not to suffer discrimination on protected grounds (such as sex, race, disability, religion or age) and the right not to be unfairly dismissed.
+A settlement agreement must look after your interests if it is to be fair.
+It is a legally binding document that, once signed, prevents you from bringing a claim for compensation.

 Settlement Agreements are legally binding agreements to bring your employment to an end, usually with your employer paying you a sum of money in return for you promising not to bring any claims.
 Previously these agreements used to be called Compromise Agreements.